learn-co-students/py-lists-with-maps-data-science-intro-000/README.md

-# Lists Lab
+# Lists and Maps Lab

 ### Introduction

-Ok, so now that we have gotten a sense of how to read from a list and alter a list in Python, let's put this knowledge to practice.
+Ok, so now that we have gotten a sense of how to read from a list and alter a list in Python, let's put see how our knowledge of lists can fit into data visualizations by plotting maps.

-### Objectives

-* Practice reading one and multiple elements from lists
-* Practice altering data in lists
-* Practice add elements and removing elements from lists

-### Our initial data structure

-In the previous lesson, we had a list of top travel cities.

 ### Working with lists and maps